ferrucc-io/ferruccio/content/posts/multi-day-hikes.md

 ![](/multi-day-hikes/tmb-route.png)

-Me, my wife and two friends all had a great time.
+With my wife and two friends all had a great time.

-We took the train to Geneva, and then a bus to the start of the hike in Les Houches - close to Chamonix.
+We took the train to Geneva from Paris, and then a bus to the start of the hike in Les Houches - close to Chamonix.

 As we didn't have either the time or the physical condition to do the full hike we created our own itinerary, which included a short train ride on one of the days in Switzerland.